 Like so many industries, construction is rapidly maturing.
 Companies are increasingly relying on data, analysis and collaboration tools to remain competitive and streamline processes.
 Falling under this umbrella, construction firms count on software for tasks such as submitting proposals, evaluating costs, tracking workers' locations and meeting tight deadlines.

-"When you evaluate construction management software, several considerations come to mind: cost and budget tracking, document sharing, collaboration, and project management and administration," said Christian Burger, principal and owner of Burger Consulting Group, Inc. Burger is a construction industry veteran who consults nationally and internationally with commercial, civil and specialty contractors to develop objective IT solutions.
+"When you evaluate construction management software, several considerations come to mind: cost and budget tracking, document sharing, collaboration, and project management and administration," said Christian Burger, principal and owner of Burger Consulting Group, and a construction industry veteran who consults nationally and internationally with commercial, civil and specialty contractors to develop objective IT solutions.
 "Not all construction management applications perform all functions equally well.
 Right now, there are several players in the market, all working toward the same objective (or at least close), but they are coming at it from different angles."

-So, when one is on the hunt for the "best" construction management software, the first rule to keep in mind is that you're likely not looking for just one solution.
+So, when you're on the hunt for the "best" construction management software, the first rule to keep in mind is that you're likely not looking for just one solution.
 You're more likely to take a hybrid approach, tailoring the solution to meet your needs to the best of your ability.

-Start with your core needs
+Starting with your core needs

-"Most contractors today have some form of construction-specific ERP solution for accounting.
-These frequently come with an integrated PM solution, which may or may not be as functional or advanced as some of the best-in-class point solutions, thereby setting up the contractor to make a decision between having an integrated solution version one that is more functional."
+"Most contractors today have some form of construction-specific ERP solution for accounting," Burger said.
+"These frequently come with an integrated PM solution, which may or may not be as functional or advanced as some of the best-in-class point solutions, thereby setting up the contractor to make a decision between having an integrated solution versus one that is more functional."

 But the idea of "collaborating" has many meanings – and can only take you so far.
-For example, "file sharing platforms like Box and Dropbox make it easy to share but don't necessarily provide the original function (e.g., RFIs or submittals)," Burger pointed out.
+For example, "file-sharing platforms like Box and Dropbox make it easy to share but don't necessarily provide the original function (e.g., RFIs or submittals)," Burger pointed out.
 "I can't see the information unless I open the file, which is by then a static file."

 On the horizon: Trends in construction software